 As a homeschooler, I appreciated the fact that they incorporate several subjects in their literature study guides for elementary and we could cover so much at one time.
 I have been looking for an easy way to teach literature in a unit study format without having to add another subject to my daughter’s day.
 This was perfect.
-We will use more of these
+These could also be uesd in a morning basket.
+We’ll use more of these

 Want to save the article Literature Study Guides for Elementary for later?
 Pin it to your favorite board!